 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen anytime and are a common issue for homeowners.
-They can be uncomfortable and messy and require immediate attention.
-However, you don’t always require the plumber immediately.
-In this blog, we will guide you through some simple steps to get your toilet unclogged in no time.
+Toilet blockages can happen at any moment and are a common problem for households.
+It can be unpleasant and messy and requires immediate attention.
+However, you don’t always have to contact an plumber immediately.
+In this blog we’ll take you through the steps to get your toilet unclogged within a matter of minutes.

 Key Takeaways

-- Toilet blockages can be resolved with the use of simple tools like a plunger baking soda
+- Toilet blockages can be resolved using simple tools and techniques such as plungers, baking soda

 - Rubber Gloves